Lines and Opposition in Lie Incidence Geometries of Exceptional Type: Points and lines in the exceptional minuscule geometries

 If the $L_{i}'$ do not form a planar line pencil in $B$, then we can find a $3$-space $M$ in $B$ opposite each $L_{i}'$.
 By \cref{345E61}, that $3$-space is contained in a unique maximal $4$-space that we will denote by $C$, and, by \cref{3spacesuffices}, $C$ is opposite all $L_{i}$.
 So suppose the $L_{i}'$ form a planar line pencil in $B$.
 We will denote the corresponding plane as $\gamma$ and the intersection $L_0'\cap L_1'\cap\cdots L_s'$ as $d$.

-\cref{554E61} yields a point $q_0\in\<b,U_0\>\setminus U_0$ collinear to a $3$-space of $B$ disjoint from $L_0$, and hence intersecting $\gamma$ in a unique point $q_0'$.
+\cref{554E61} yields a point $q_0\in\<b,U_0\>\setminus U_0$ collinear to a $3$-space of $B$ disjoint from $L'_0$, and hence intersecting $\gamma$ in a unique point $q_0'$.
 Without loss of generality, we may assume that $q_0'\in L_1'$.
 Hence there is a unique point $q_1\in L_1$ collinear to $q_0'$.
 Since $q_0\notin U_1$, the symp $\xi(q_0,q_1)$ is well-defined and contains both $q_1'$ and $N_1$.
 But then $N_1$, which is contained $\<L_1,U_1\>$, contains a point collinear to $q_1'$.
 Since $b$ is collinear to all points of $N_1$ and to no point of $L_1$, these lines are disjoint.
 This contradicts the last assertion of \cref{restE61}.
-We conclude that Case~1 cannot occur.
+Hence this case does not occur, the $L_i'$ do not form a planar line pencil and the assertion is proved in Case~1 .